Wilber Marshall: Washington Redskins

 In the spring of 1988, Marshall became the first NFL free agent in eleven years to sign with another team, agreeing to a 5-year, $6 million contract offer to play for the Washington Redskins, the team that had eliminated the Bears from the NFL playoffs in each of the previous two seasons.
-When the Bears declined to match the offer, the Redskins had to give them their two first-round draft picks in the next two NFL Drafts as compensation.
+When the Bears declined to match the offer, the Redskins had to give them their two first-round draft picks in the next two NFL drafts as compensation.

 Marshall won another championship ring with the Redskins in the 1991 season, when they beat the Buffalo Bills 37–24 in Super Bowl XXVI, and Marshall finished the game with several tackles and a sack.
 A week before that, he had a superb performance in the Redskins 41–10 win over the Detroit Lions, sacking Detroit quarterback Erik Kramer three times.
+During the season, he had 5 interceptions which he returned for 75 return yards.
 Marshall was named second-team All-Pro following the 1991 season and was named first-team All-Pro for the second time in his career following the 1992 season.
 In 1993, Marshall reunited with Buddy Ryan, who had been the Bears' defensive coordinator during Marshall's first two seasons, signing a contract to play for the Houston Oilers.
 When Ryan left the Oilers to become head coach of the Arizona Cardinals in 1994, Marshall joined him there for one season.
 He then finished his NFL career in 1995 as a member of the New York Jets.

 In his twelve NFL seasons, Marshall recorded forty-five sacks and intercepted twenty-three passes, which he returned for 304 yards and three touchdowns.
 He also forced 24 fumbles and recovered sixteen, returning them for seventy yards and two touchdowns.
 He is among the few players who have recorded twenty sacks and twenty interceptions in their career.

 Life after football

 Marshall has spent much of his life after football suffering from injuries he sustained during his professional career.
 His health has declined as the years progressed, but Marshall has refused to receive surgery to repair his injured spine, shoulder, and knees.
 Marshall has battled the NFL and the players' union in court over a settlement pertaining to his injuries.
 Marshall prevailed in his long-pending dispute over his entitlement to total disability benefits from the Bert Bell/Pete Rozelle NFL Player Retirement Plan in 2008.
-However, by that time, he had filed for bankruptcy due to legal and medical expenses, and he refused to appear at a 25th anniversary tribute for the 1985 Bears team due to disagreements with the franchise owners over player treatment.
+However, by that time, he had filed for bankruptcy due to legal and medical expenses, and he refused to appear at a 25th anniversary tribute for the 1985 Bears team due to disagreements with the McCaskey family over player treatment.

 Marshall lived in the Washington DC suburbs after retirement until moving back to his hometown of Titusville, Florida several years later.